kotest/kotest-examples/kotest-javascript/README.md

 # kotest-javascript

-A sample javascript project with kotest
+A sample javascript project with Kotest